Table of Contents

 Define Your Target Audience

-Whether it is a digital marketing strategy or a product roadmap, the process of creating both begins with your target audience.
+Whether it is a digital marketing strategy or a product roadmap, the process of creating both begin with your target audience.
 You need to know who you are marketing to and cater the message, features, and product to them.

 Creating buyer personas is one way to go about this.
 A buyer persona is a semi-fictional representation of your ideal customer, based on market research and real data about your existing customers.
 If you don’t have any existing customers, you can create personas by talking to your target market and doing some market research.